 - EU countries having to ensure that only genuine farmers receive support

 Higher ambition on environmental and climate action

 Farmers play a key role in tackling climate change, protecting the environment and preserving landscapes and biodiversity.
 In its proposal, the European Commission sets high ambitions on environmental and climate change.
 Mandatory requirements include:

 - preserving carbon-rich soils through protection of wetlands and peatlands

 - obligatory nutrient management tool to improve water quality, reduce ammonia and nitrous oxide levels

 - crop rotation instead of crop diversification

 Farmers will have the possibility to contribute further and be rewarded for going beyond mandatory requirements.
 EU countries will develop voluntary eco-schemes to support and incentivise farmers to observe agricultural practices beneficial for the climate and the environment.

 Farmers are at the heart of Europe’s rural communities, providing vital public goods.
-The future common agricultural policy proposes to boost the development of vibrant rural areas by:
+The future CAP proposes to boost the development of rural areas by:

-- encouraging new generations of farmers to join the profession, such as the mentoring of young farmers by more experienced ones, improving knowledge transfer from one generation to the next or developing succession plans
+- helping new generations of farmers to join the profession, though mentoring of young farmers by more experienced ones, improving knowledge transfer from one generation to the next or developing succession plans

 - encouraging EU countries to do more at national level, for example through more flexible rules on taxation and inheritance, to improve access to land for young farmers